EvolvedHQ/cookiecutter-cpp-clion/{{cookiecutter.project_name}}/README.md

 # Welcome

-Welcome to your new Code Kata.
-Test-driven C++ is a lot of fun, and a great form of "deliberate practice".
+Welcome to your new project.
+Test-driven C++ is both an effective form of "deliberate practice", and a practical way of experimenting with new language features.
 You're almost there - there's one more step needed to get up and running.

 ## Open in CLion

-The generated project has just-enough CLion config that you should be able to open it, and start running immediately.
+The generated project has just enough CLion configuration that you should be able to open it, and start running immediately.

 After opening, seelct `Run -> Run 'All Tests'` and the project should build, run, and display the test results in the Test Results